j2store/developerguide/integrations.md

 Let us integrate J2Store with your component

->NOTE: You should be good with the Joomla Plugin concept to carry out the integration.
-I assume that you have a good understanding of plugin events
+>NOTE: This guide assumes that you have a good understanding of Joomla Plugins and Events

 Start the integration by creating a system plugin or plugin specific to your component.
-The plugin should have three events for
+The plugin should have four events for
 1. Display the product form fields in your item
 2. Save the product data (after your item data is saved)
+3. Supply data to j2Store (via a J2Store event)
-3. Display the cart
+4. Display the cart

 <a name="getform"></a>
 ### Display the product form fields